-But that has not been the case in 2021.
-PRRS has persisted through the summer with a strain that seems to be more severe than usual.
-In addition to causing the usual reproductive issues, this strain of PRRS, identified as strain 1-4-4 lineage 1C, is generating a higher rate of mortality (as high as 50 to 60%) in both sows and nursery pigs, leaving many of us in the industry to wonder how bad it could get this fall and winter.
+But that has not been the last few years.
+PRRS has persisted through the summer with new strains that seem to be more severe than usual.
+In addition to causing the usual reproductive issues, these strains of PRRS have generated a higher rate of mortality in both sows and nursery pigs, leaving many of us in the industry to wonder if the severity of PRRS is going to continue increasing.

 Understand the Replication of RNA Viruses like PRRS

 PRRS, much like other viruses in animals and humans, can be transmitted through close contact via the nose or mouth, or through the air.
-Once inside a pig’s body, it starts attacking the immune cells in the lungs and going head-to-head with the immune system.
+Once inside the pig, it starts attacking the immune cells in the lungs and going head-to-head with the immune system.

-If the immune response is not fast enough to take the cell back from the PRRS virus, the immune system will kill off those cells to save the rest of the pig.
+If the immune response is not fast enough to take the cells back from the PRRS virus, the immune system will kill off those cells to save the rest of the pig.
 With fewer immune cells available, this decreases the pig’s ability to fight off additional infections or other diseases, like the flu.
-As all of this happens, the virus will continue to replicate, or make more of itself, and spread to other immune cells in the lungs.
+As all of this happens, the virus will continue to replicate, and spread to other immune cells in the lungs.

 Like swine influenza, rotavirus and coronaviruses, PRRS is an RNA virus.
 This means that its makeup consists of a single strand of genetic material RNA, unlike DNA viruses, which contain multiple strands that are woven together.

 Since RNA viruses are made up of a single strand, it’s easier to mutate, or make different versions of itself.
-These different strains can make it difficult to treat or vaccinate against, since vaccines are usually made for one strain.
-This is why zinc can help when it comes to reducing the replication of PRRS.
+These different strains can make it difficult to treat or vaccinate against, since vaccines are usually made for a specific strain.

-Slow Down PRRS in Pigs with Trace Minerals Supplements
+Slow Down PRRS in Pigs with Proven Trace Mineral Nutrition

-This is why it’s important to supplement swine nutrition with zinc from Zinpro Performance Minerals®.
-It is the most metabolically available source of zinc on the market, which allows more of it to reach the immune cells and help reduce the replication of viruses like PRRS.
+You are giving your pigs an advantage when you feed the right zinc from Zinpro Performance Minerals®.
+Zinpro zinc is the most metabolically available source of zinc on the market, which allows more of it to reach the immune cells and help reduce the replication of viruses like PRRS.